 There has been explosive growth in healthcare delivery over the past few years.
 The emergence of telehealth services has also become one of the biggest trends in healthcare delivery as it provides patients with access to healthcare providers and other medical assistance.

-However, cybersecurity challenges exist as patients’ sensitive data is being transferred across the internet and wirelessly via a laptop, tablet, or even handheld devices.
+However, cybersecurity challenges exist as patients’ sensitive data gets transfer across the internet and wirelessly via a laptop, tablet, or even handheld devices.

 With so many new cyber threats coming up each year.
-How can one ensure that one can keep all this information safe from being compromised?
+How can one ensure that one can keep all this information safe?

 This blog will address just that, discussing the challenges of securing telehealth services and some best practices you can follow.